Tronde/podman-demo/README.md

     $ sudo dnf install rhel-system-roles
     ~~~

-## How to use this workshop on your own time?

-I designed this demo/workshop for on-site vists, where I as a Red Hat Technical Account Manager (TAM)[^4] visit my customers to discuss current topics, projects, and deliver demos and workshops that are of interest to my customers.

-If you like to repeat the steps from the workshop on your own time or just do the workshop yourself, feel free to go ahead.
-You can use the file `slides-podman-demo.txt` as guidance.
-The file is a command-line based markdown presentation.
-See [mdp](https://github.com/visit1985/mdp) on how to render it in your terminal of choice.
-And of course, you can just use your favorite editor to view it.

 ## Applications used in the examples of this workshop

-  * [Uptime Kuma](https://github.com/louislam/uptime-kuma) is an easy-to-use self-hosted monitoring tool.
-It does not require a database and stores data on the hosts' file system.
-  * [Shaarli](https://shaarli.readthedocs.io/en/master/index.html) - The personal, minimalist, super fast, database-free, bookmarking service.
-Stores data on hosts' file system.
   * [myTinyTodo](https://www.mytinytodo.net/) - Simple way to manage your todo lists.
 Written in PHP and jQuery.
 Data stored in PostgreSQL, MySQL or Sqlite database.
 Distributed under the GNU GPL License.

 ## Background information and further reading